Ohsawa-Takegoshi extension theorem for compact K\"ahler manifolds and applications: Introduction

 If the manifold $X$ is isomorphic to the product $X_0\times \Delta$ and if the line bundle $L$ is trivial, then it is clear how to construct $F$.
 If not, the existence of an extension verifying the estimate above is quite subtle, and it has many important applications.
-The result above is a generalization of \cite{Blo12}, \cite{GZ13}; the new input here is that we allow the metric $h$ of $L$ to be singular, while the ambient manifold is only assumed to be K\"ahler.
+The result above is proved by combining the arguments in \cite{Blo13}, \cite{GZ15a} and \cite{Yi12}.
+Comparing to \cite{Blo13, GZ15a}, the new input here is that we allow the metric $h$ of $L$ to be singular, while the ambient manifold is only assumed to be K\"ahler.
 This general context leads to rather severe difficulties, mainly due to the loss of positivity in the process of regularizing the metric $h$ which adds to the intricate relationship between the several parameters involved in the proof.
+We use here the arguments in \cite{Yi12} to overcome the difficulties.

-Before stating the main result of this paper in its most general form and explaining the main ideas in the proof, we note the following consequence of Theorem \ref{optimalestimateintro}.
-It is a generalization of \cite[Thm 0.1]{BP10} to arbitrary compact K\"ahler families, which follows from our main theorem by using the same arguments as in \cite[Cor 3.7]{GZ13}.
+Before stating the main result of this paper in its most general form and explaining the main ideas in the proof, we note the following consequence of Theorem \ref{optimalestimateintro} by an idea of H. Tsuji.
+It is a generalization of \cite[Thm 0.1]{BP10} to arbitrary compact K\"ahler families, which follows from our main theorem and the arguments in \cite[Cor 3.7]{GZ15a}.